 Cognitive ImpairmentSometimes caregivers overestimate what their care recipient is capable of accomplishing.
-If a person with Alzheimer's is asked to do a task, and they are not able to complete it, they get upset and frustrated, which results in an outburst.
-Caregivers must adjust their expectations to their parent's capabilities.
-And remember that Alzheimer's and dementia are degenerative diseases.
-Parent's abilities will decline over time, which means expectations must be shifted continually.
+If the individual is asked to do a task and they are not able to complete it, they can get upset and frustrated, which results in an outburst.
+Caregivers must adjust their expectations to match their loved ones’ capabilities and remember the nature of the degenerative disease.
+A dementia patient’s abilities will continue to decline over time, which means your expectations and approach must be shifted continually.

-Steele says that 40% of people with Alzheimer's develop depression, due to a neuro-chemical imbalance in the brain.
-Anxiety disorders and delusions also occur quite commonly in people with Alzheimer's.
-Once these imbalances are identified and diagnosed, medication can be prescribed that has proved to help tremendously with emotional and behavioral symptoms of dementia.
+Psychological DisordersSteele says that around 40 percent of people with with this condition develop depression due to a neurochemical imbalance in the brain.
+Anxiety disorders and delusions are also quite common.
+Once these imbalances are identified and diagnosed, medication can be prescribed that has been proven to help tremendously with emotional and behavioral symptoms of dementia.